srikarkc/leetcode-grind/cci/Arrays&Strings/notes.md

 Dictionary won't work since consecutive characters need to be counted separately.
 Better to convert to list to use the append method.

+### Problem 7: Rotate Matrix

+Given an NxN matrix, rotate it by 90deg.
+Need to transpose the matrix and then rotate it.

+### Problem 8: Zero matrix

+There's an easy solution with O(m+n) space & time complexity.

+Remember you can use the first row as a holder for the O(1) space complexity solution.

+Instead of using additional arrays - use the first row and column to store information about which rows and columns should be zeroed out.

+May need to verify that the given matrix is rectangular.

+### Problem 9: String rotation

+Remember that adding a string with itself will ensure it contains all of its substrings.